spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

     </InfoBox>

 8. Use the custom domain name or the IP address of the load balancer to visit the Palette VerteX system console.
-To access the system console, open a web browser and paste the custom domain URL in the address bar and append the value `/system`.
+To access the System Console, open a web browser and paste the custom domain URL in the address bar and append the value `/system`.
 Replace the domain name in the URL with your custom domain name or the IP address of the load balancer.
 Alternatively, you can use the load balancer IP address with the appended value `/`system` to access the system console.

   <br />